e-nikolov/thesis/thesis/040-wireguard.md

 AllowedIPs = 101.0.0.1/32

 ```
 Each peer has a public/private key pair that is used for authentication and encryption.
-It is notable that only one of the peers must be configured with a reachable endpoint for the other peer.
+The Address field specifies the virtual IP address that the local network interface will use, while the AllowedIPs specifies what virtual IP addresses are associated with a peer's public key.
+A peer's Endpoint field specifies the URL at which it can be reached.
+Only one of the peers must be configured with a reachable endpoint for the other peer.
 In the above example once `peer1`  initiates communication with `peer2`, `peer2` will learn the current endpoint of `peer1` and will be able to communicate back with it.

 ## Implementation